RBI MPC Meeting: Schedule for FY 2026-27 Monetary Policy Meetings

 Implications of the Latest Rate Cut

-With the repo rate maintained at 5.25%, borrowers are likely to benefit from stable lending rates, as banks continue to transmit the cumulative rate cuts implemented since February 2025.
-The pause in policy action is expected to support businesses and consumers by ensuring predictable borrowing costs, adequate liquidity, and sustained credit flow.
-However, with the RBI retaining a neutral stance, future rate moves will remain contingent on incoming growth and inflation data, underscoring a measured and data-driven approach to monetary policy going forward.
+With the repo rate maintained at 5.25%, borrowers are likely to benefit from stable lending rates as banks continue to transmit the cumulative rate cuts implemented since February 2025.
+The pause is expected to support businesses and consumers through predictable borrowing costs and adequate liquidity.

 Stay tuned for updates on RBI’s liquidity measures and future MPC meetings in FY 2026-27.